Richard Coughlan: Early life

+Career

-In 1966, through a friend from the Sea Cadets, Coughlan met up with Hugh Hopper, the bass guitarist of the Canterbury progressive rock band The Wilde Flowers.
+In 1966, through a friend from the Sea Cadets, Coughlan met up with Hugh Hopper, the bass guitarist of the Canterbury psychedelic rock band the Wilde Flowers.
 Coughlan began attending their rehearsals and paid particular attention to Robert Wyatt, the band's drummer.
 In April 1966, when Wyatt became the lead vocalist, Coughlan joined the group on drums.
-Later Wyatt left to form Soft Machine, but Coughlan remained with The Wilde Flowers for another year.
-When Soft Machine acquired their first record deal, The Wilde Flowers decided they needed one too, and reconstituted themselves as Caravan.
+Later Wyatt left to form Soft Machine, but Coughlan remained with the Wilde Flowers for another year.
+When Soft Machine acquired their first record deal, the Wilde Flowers decided they needed one too, and reconstituted themselves as Caravan.
 Coughlan had trained to be a dental technician, but with the formation of Caravan, he chose to be a professional musician instead.

 Caravan's brand of art rock emphasised Coughlan's drumming, which enabled him to contribute to some of the band's compositions, including the 19/8 time signature on the "A Hunting We Shall Go/L'Auberge du Sanglier" song suite for For Girls Who Grow Plump in the Night.
 The group was active from 1968 to the early 1980s, during which time they recorded ten albums and toured Europe and North America.
 After punk rock came to the fore, they decided to call it quits, and Coughlan started a second career in the pub business.

 In 1990 Caravan reunited again and played at the Canterbury Festival in June, followed by a one-off televised concert for ITV Central's new music series "Bedrock" at the Central TV studios in Nottingham.
 The success of their performances and the sales of a subsequent live album prompted the band to reform, although this time on a part-time basis.
 Over the next decade, with Coughlan still at the helm, Caravan periodically assembled to record an album or perform at a festival.
 In between commitments with the band, Coughlan continued his work in the pub business and later went on to run The Sun Inn in Faversham In 2005 Coughlan was diagnosed with "a form of rheumatoid arthritis" and this put a halt to Caravan's live performances.

 Caravan returned to live performances in 2010 with Mark Walker joining the band.
 Despite Walker's inclusion, Coughlan remained with Caravan until his death in December 2013.

+Death

-Coughlan died on 1 December 2013, having been treated in the preceding weeks for pneumonia at the Queen Victoria Memorial Hospital in Herne Bay.
-He left a widow, Sue, and daughter Beth.
-Close friend and fellow band member Pye Hastings said: "Richard was a fine musician and will forever be remembered, not least by us, but by the fans all around the world."
+Coughlan died of pneumonia on 1 December 2013 at the Queen Victoria Memorial Hospital in Herne Bay.
+He was survived by his wife, Sue, and a daughter.
+Pye Hastings said: "Richard was a fine musician and will forever be remembered, not least by us, but by the fans all around the world."